ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/QuickStart/SAST_SCA_PolicyScan/readme.md

-# Veracode Static + Software Composition Analysis Scan
+# Veracode Static and Software Composition Analysis Scan

 Setup an AWS CodeBuild project with Veracode Static and Software Composition Analysis.